abhimanyupallavisudhir/pramaana/README.md

 pramaana edit cs/ai_books/sutton_barto --from https://books.google.com/books?id=GDvW4MNMQ2wC --attach paper.pdf

 # Run all configured exports (omit arguments to run all exports, see configuration below):
+# pramana export is called automatically after any pramana new, edit, rm, trash, mv or cp operations
+# but if you change anything outside the pramana command line, you'll want to run it afterward
 pramaana export id1 id2

 # Search for text